turbo-src/offchain-service/README.md

 - Create a more demanding voting narrative to test safeguards

-### Functions if Successfull
+### Functions and Their Return Values if Request is Successful

 ### createRepo

+'''
-returns 204
+204
+'''

 ### createUser

+'''
-returns 204
+204
+'''

 ### createPullRequest

+'''
-returns string: 'pull request PR_ID was successfully added to repo REPO_ID
+string: 'pull request PR_ID was successfully added to repo REPO_ID
+'''

 ### setVote

+'''
-returns 204
+204
+'''

 ### transferTokens

+'''
-returns 200
+200
+'''

 ### getContributorID

+'''
-returns a string with the contributor id
+a string with the contributor id
+'''

 ### getContributorName

+'''
-returns a string with the contributor's name (github login)
+a string with the contributor's name (github login)
+'''

 ### getAuthorizedContributor

+'''
-returns a boolean
+a boolean
+'''

 ### getPRStatus

+'''
-returns a string of either closed open or merge
+a string of either closed open or merge
+'''

 ### getRepoToken amount

+'''
-returns a string of 1000000
+a string of 1000000
+'''

 ### getContributorTokenAmount

+'''
-returns a string of the amount of tokens a user has in the given repo
+a string of the amount of tokens a user has in the given repo
+'''

 ### getVoteNoTotals

+'''
-returns a string of the total number of votes against a pull request
+a string of the total number of votes against a pull request
+'''

 ### getVoteYesTotals

+'''
-returns a string of the total number of votes against a pull request
+a string of the total number of votes against a pull request
+'''

 ### getVoteStatus

+'''
-returns status of pr for a repo, string either open close or merge \*same as getPRStatus
+status of pr for a repo, string either open close or merge \*same as getPRStatus
+'''